rardoz/web-input-detector/README.md

 ### Web Input Detector
 A Wekinator experiment using React, NodeJS, Express and Socket.io.

 The input and the output is packaged within this repo.
 The input is the x and y coordinates of your mouse.
 The output is a hex value returned from a web socket connection, which will change the background color of the webpage.
 You can set any number of outputs and this should work to generate a hex.
-The ouput generated is a seed that dynamically generates a hex value.
+The output generated is a seed that dynamically generates a hex value.
 If you wanted to output something else, you can evaluate the output sent directly from wekinator within the outputData ws event.

 ### Dependencies
 * NodeJS 8.9.4 or higher